 A typical lease contract will include the: (i) the lease period - usually around 10 years, (ii) agreed lease payment amount, (iii) payment terms among others, The Company takes the risk after the lease is signed.
 The Company is liable for the agreed lease-back payment amount even if the property is vacant.
-Lease-back rental properties may be combined with company owned properties together for rent depending on the needs of the tenant.
+Lease-back rental properties may be combined with Company owned properties together for rent depending on the needs of the tenant.
 The Company did not trace income separately from those lease-back properties.
-Rental income is reported gross including rent income from our owned properties and lease-back properties.
+Rental income is reported gross including rental income from our owned properties and lease-back properties.
 Lease-back expenses were recorded as amortization, interest and lease-back expenses separately.

-Financing lease expenses consisted of (i) amortization of the ROU asset; (ii) interest expense of the lease liability and (iii) other onetime payments including late payment reimbursement.
-The Company incurred \$110,602 and \$168,895 of amortization of ROU assets during years ended December 31, 2018 and 2017, respectively.
-The Company incurred \$6,846 and \$20,596 of interest expense in connection with financing leases for the years ended December 31, 2018 and 2017, respectively.
-The Company incurred additional expenses of \$2,364,004 and \$2,593,033 in connection with the lease-back operations for the years ended December 31, 2018 and 2017, respectively.
-Those expenses are mainly guaranteed rental payments, late payment reimbursements and taxes paid on behalf of the property owners.
+Financing lease expenses consisted of (i) amortization of the ROU asset; (ii) interest expense of the lease liability and (iii) other one-time payments including late payment reimbursement.
+The Company incurred \$38,040 and \$110,602 of amortization of ROU assets during years ended December 31, 2019 and 2018, respectively.
+The Company incurred \$1,290 and \$6,846 of interest expense in connection with financing leases for the years ended December 31, 2019 and 2018, respectively.
+The Company incurred additional expenses of \$2,712 and \$2,364,004 in connection with the lease-back operations for the years ended December 31, 2019 and 2018, respectively.
+The 2018 expenses are mainly guaranteed rental payments, late payment reimbursements and taxes paid on behalf of the property owners.

 Operating lease expense including interest and amortization are reported as "operating lease expense" in the accompanying consolidated financial statements.
-Operating lease expense was \$504,401 and \$126,852 for the years ended December 31, 2018 and 2017, respectively, including the rental expenses from the short-term leases of \$268,778 and \$113,507 for the years ended December 31, 2018 and 2017, respectively.
+Operating lease expense was \$599,054 and \$504,401 for the years ended December 31, 2019 and 2018, respectively, including the rental expenses from the short-term leases of \$307,505 and \$268,778 for the years ended December 31, 2019 and 2018, respectively.